Welcome to the Allen County Dog Control Department

 The Allen County Dog Control Department is a law enforcement agency working under the authority and direction of the Allen County Board of Commissioners and charged with the enforcement of the dog control laws set forth in the Ohio Revised Code.

 The Department employs the Dog Warden and Deputy Dog Wardens who respond to calls for service.
 Vehicles operated by the officers are white departmental lettering.
-Each officer wears a brown uniform with the Dog Warden insignia and is a trained and certified law enforcement officer.
+Each officer wears a brown uniform with the Dog Warden insignia and is a trained and/or certified law enforcement officer.
 The Department also employs a Shelter Keeper and Shelter Worker who care for dogs in custody of the Department

 After Hours & Emergency Dispatch